Autumn in Kashmir

-And when we talk about Kashmir, One cannot forget the king of seasons in Kashmir, the golden season of Kashmir that paints the valley in the shades of Chinar’s fallen leaves.
-The season of autumn, also known as HARUD in Kashmiri language, the season when green turns to Gold and then to russet and red.
+And when we talk about Kashmir, One cannot forget the king of seasons in Kashmir, autumn in Kashmir – the golden season of Kashmir that paints the valley in the shades of Chinar’s fallen leaves.
+The season of autumn, also known as HARUD in the Kashmiri language, is the season when green turns to Gold and then to russet and red.

-Autumn-which sets in from mid-September to mid-November in Kashmir.
-Autumn covers this paradise on earth into hues of gold, yellow and orange with the shedding of chinar leaves.
+Autumn in Kashmir – sets in from mid-September to mid-November in Kashmir.
+Autumn covers this paradise on earth into hues of gold, yellow, and orange with the shedding of chinar leaves.

 The Majestic Chinar

-The shedding of chinar leaves, known as BUEN locally, marks the beginning of autumn and the two marvelous attractions of autumn in Kashmir, that are
+The shedding of chinar leaves, known as BUEN locally, marks the beginning of autumn and blooming of two marvelous attractions of autumn in Kashmir, which is

 1) The flowering of saffron and